spmunc/TrumpNN/README.md

 1. Backprop w/o candidate features

-a.
-TrumpNN.R
+> TrumpNN.R

 2. Backprop w/ candidate features and NY case study

-a. nn-extra.R, plotMap.R
+> nn-extra.R, plotMap.R

 Objective two.
 SOM Network

 1. XY Fused SOM, Predictions

-+ somNew.R, plotHexagons.R
+> somNew.R, plotHexagons.R

 Note: some of the analysis was done ad-hoc or with saved data from previous workspaces, this is *not* an executable.